Jcbnunez/biol4585j-yey2sn/Class_Materials/5.SNP_calling/README.md

 ### For the graph, I want to see, two line graphs, one showing on the y-axis the coverage, and the other one the quality.
 In both cases, the x-axis should be genomic position.

-Second, please show whether there is a correlation